Apply for a dropped kerb Click to get info

 You’ll have to pay a processing fee and for the costs involved in installing the dropped kerb.

 This covers the processing of the application and the costs associated in providing the price for the work required.

 You may have to pay additional fees if planning permission is required.
 Details of the current fees can be found on the Planning Portal website.

 Costs of installing a dropped kerb/vehicle crossover Click to get info

 If approved, a quotation for the works will be provided.
-You’ll be charged £210 per square metre plus the costs of moving any lamp columns or replacing street trees etc, as appropriate to the permission granted.
+You’ll be charged £325 per square metre plus the costs of adjusting parking bays and changes to the associated Traffic Management Order if in a CPZ, moving any lamp columns or replacing street trees and any other associated highways costs as appropriate to the permission granted.

 Payment must be received as a single payment, in full before any work is carried out.
 The Council will ensure that all works in connection with the dropped kerb are properly carried out.

 Where your application has been approved and you have been given a written quotation for the works to be carried out to install the dropped kerb/vehicle crossover you need to make payment.

 Payment for a crossing doesn’t mean that you’ve bought the land that the dropped kerb goes over - this remains the responsibility of the council.